 About Edward P. Ryan, Jr.

-Meanwhile lets just say that we are proud Edward P. Ryan, Jr. contributed a whooping 16 entries.
+But we are proud to say that Edward P. Ryan, Jr. contributed 16 entries already.

 Melanie’s Law is a Massachusetts statute intended to make penalties for operating under the influence of alcohol (OUI) more severe.
 Passed in October 2005, the statute was designed to make it easier to prosecute repeat OUI offenders.
 This automatically makes the penalties for driving under the influence more severe, particularly for those who have been […]